Toyota Corolla Insurance Rates

 Ready to start shopping for everything from 2004 Toyota Corolla insurance rates to 2019 Toyota Corolla insurance rates?
 Before you buy Toyota Corolla car insurance, make sure to compare rates from multiple insurance companies.

 Enter your ZIP code in our free tool to get started on finding the best Toyota Corolla insurance cost.
 We’ll point you to affordable Toyota Corolla car insurance quotes in your area.

-Average insurance prices for a Toyota Corolla are $1,374 every 12 months for full coverage.
-Comprehensive costs on average $282 a year, collision costs $536, and liability insurance costs around $398.
-Liability-only coverage costs as low as $460 a year, with high-risk coverage costing around $2,982.
-Teenage drivers receive the highest rates at $5,156 a year or more.
+Average insurance rates for a Toyota Corolla are $1,332 a year for full coverage.
+Comprehensive costs on average $248 a year, collision costs $484, and liability insurance costs $442.
+A liability-only policy costs as little as $496 a year, with high-risk insurance costing around $2,902.
+Teen drivers receive the highest rates at $5,110 a year or more.

 Rate estimates by individual coverage type:

-Prices include $500 deductible amounts, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
+Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
 Rates are averaged for all states and Corolla trim levels.

 Price Range by Coverage and Risk

 For a middle-aged driver, prices range go from as low as $496 for only liability insurance to a high of $2,902 for a high risk driver.

 Price Range by Location

 Your location has a significant impact on car insurance rates.
 Rural areas tend to have a lower frequency of accident claims than larger metro areas.